sourcegraph/sourcegraph-public-snapshot/doc/admin/analytics.md

 **How does this work with the existing usage stats page?**

-This new admin analytics experience has been redesigned from the ground up to provide the most value to administrators.
+This new analytics experience has been redesigned from the ground up to provide the most value to administrators.
 In the future, we plan to deprecate the legacy usage stats page and statistics section once this functionality moved from experimental to generally available.

-Note: The new admin analytics experience is experimental.
+Note: The new analytics experience is experimental.
 For billing information, use [usage stats](./usage_statistics.md).